youzan/vant/src/count-down/README.md

 ### Intro

-It is used to display the countdown value in real time, and the accuracy supports milliseconds.
+Used to display the countdown value in real time, and precision supports milliseconds.

 ### Install